csgrimes1/chihuahua/README.md

 When complete, the results are stored as an intuitive block of JSON in a configurable folder.
 This library does not contain anything but a default reporter, designed to help you test quickly and identify the cause of test failures.
 It supports custom reporting as an external operation - anyone can write a script to pick up and format the test log.
+You can also use the `chihuahua-reporters` module.

+The library does not concern itself with TDD or BDD semantics.
+In keeping everything simple and small, it is designed for programmers to write and run tests.
+It is also designed to help quickly locate a problem when a test fails.
+Many test frameworks and assertion libraries rely on syntactic tricks that don't really make code read like code to us professional coders!
+You may use any assertion library you like with `chihuahua`, but I just use the canned routines that wrap the NodeJS `assert` module.

 ### Good Things Can Come From Small Packages